Where did you grow up?

 How and when did you first fall in love with Italian cuisine?

 It’s all I’ve ever known.
 My mom, being one of 5 sisters, means I was very blessed with food from strong women who were always cooking.
-Even though neither of my Nonni lived in Toronto, food has been such a central theme of family tradition and memories.
+Even though neither set of my Nonni live in Toronto, food has been such a central theme of family traditions and memories whenever time is spent with them.
+Arrive and there's food.
+Leave and there's more food to send you off.
+You can't be or live Italian without it.

 How did your passion for Italian food develop?

 I always enjoyed cooking and being around food in the kitchen while growing up.
-I was very active in the garden, and the kitchen became a natural extension of that.
-As I grew up, I also noticed and appreciated the differences between the two sides of my family, being from different regions.
+I was also very interested in what was growing in the garden, and so the kitchen became a natural extension of that.
+As I grew up, I also noticed and appreciated the differences between the two sides of my family, being from different regions of Italy.
 Now, I see food – and those memories, family recipes, traditions, etc. – as a (re)connection.
-Being that I did not have the typical Italian-Canadian/American upbringing with my Nonni constantly around, things like food and gardening have been a way to stay connected.
+Being that I did not have the typical Italian-Canadian/American upbringing of being constantly around my Nonni and extended family, things like food and gardening have been a way to stay grounded.

 When and why did you decide to focus on Italian food via social media?

-In developing The Young Nonno brand over the past 3-4 years, food became more and more of a central theme.
+In developing The Young Nonno brand over the past 3-4 years, food became more and more of a central theme because people want to celebrate it online the way they and I already do at home.
 You can’t tell a story of a modern meets traditional Italian lifestyle without it.
-But the focus is not only food, and the food I do share is only what I was taught at home.
+But the focus is not only about food, and because I'm not a trained chef, I want to respect the culture and craft by only sharing what I was taught at home by my mom, Zie or Nonne.

 How do you find the experience overall (pros / cons)?

 With a professional career in social media and marketing, the experience of creating my brand is the perfect combination of personal passion with what I do (and do well).
-Being an entrepreneur in my marketing career means that I was prepared for the new challenge of pivoting to a different type of brand and telling different types of stories.
-It was a pivot that now is more than just “what I do” - it’s food for the soul and a chance to connect with Italians (especially in Toronto, where I never had a big family presence).
+Being an entrepreneur and business builder in my marketing career meant that I was prepared for the new challenge of pivoting to a different type of brand and telling different types of stories.
+It was a pivot that now is more than just “what I do” - it’s food for the soul and a chance to connect with other Italians in Canada, United States and globally.
+Most rewarding has been the feeling that it has extended the family I never had around me, day-to-day growing in Toronto.

 What’s the image you want to project?